Exploring conflict in a math lesson brings drama to unexpected places, like identifying the attributes of quadrilaterals.

 You: Yes!
 Those straight sides are called parallel lines!
 This means…

-Write down the student’s idea along with the academic language.
+I write down the student’s idea along with the academic language.
+Put the 👄 lips next to it if you’re using Depth and Complexity.

-Kids might name details that don’t match your expectations, like “one is bigger than the other.”
-Don’t dismiss those ideas or students will shift back into “math lesson mode.”
-Keep them engaged and excited.
+Students might name details that don’t match your expectations, like “one is bigger than the other.”
+Don’t dismiss those ideas.
+Write them down.
 But, as you move through the lesson, prune those options away until you’re down to the desired set.

 What if…